nateusmc/babysitter-app/README.md

-# Baby Sitter App
+# Sitter Finder App

-Baby Sitter App's mission is to make child care more affordable and accessable to parents.
+Sitter Finder's mission is to make child care more affordable and accessable to parents.
 The technology we're building simplifies the process of finding a baby sitter for a special occasion or if needed on a regular schedule.
 The technology will also allow parents to search for certified sitters based on location.

 #
 #